edgexfoundry/edgex-docs/docs_src/design/adr/0027-URIs for Files.md

 ### Authentication

-#### basic-auth in URI
+#### username-password in URI

-While not recommended, users will be able to specify **basic-auth** (`<username>:<password>@`) in the URI in plain text.
+While not recommended, users will be able to specify **username-password** (`<username>:<password>@`) in the URI in plain text.
 While this is ok network wise when using HTTPS, it isn't good practice to have these credentials specified in configuration or other service files where the URI is specified.

-!!! example - "Example plain text `basic-auth` in URI located in configuration"
+!!! example - "Example plain text `username-password` in URI located in configuration"
     ```toml
     [UoM]
     UoMFile = "https://myuser:mypassword@example.com/uom.yaml"